cludden/sails-must/README.md

             return next('Only pizza lovers can view this section');
         }
         // otherwise, all good
-        next()
+        next();
     });
 }
 ```

 Not very flexible, or DRY for that matter.
 The same scenario could apply to an app that uses role-based access control and has numerous roles.
-Or our organization has many departments (accounting, finance, hr, it, procurement, etc) and we want to be able to apply policies based on our users' departments.
+Or maybe our organization has many departments (accounting, finance, hr, it, procurement, etc) and we want to be able to apply policies based on our users' departments.

 Policy factories to the rescue!
 Let's begin by making our first policyFactory, a `loveToEat` policyFactory!